 However these threats seldom actually come from the softwares themselves.
 Instead, it’s more typically the case that the users themselves – and their behaviours – are the real problem.

 Containing these risks calls for a formal security strategy that fuses policies governing the utilization of social media with technology that monitors and protects the company network.
 It’s then essential to strengthen these policies and technologies with thorough and continuous worker training on acceptable use of social media.

 Creating a Social Media and Communications Security Strategy

 A first step in creating a social media security strategy is classification of business information so staff understand exactly what is — and isn’t — sensitive data.
 This method also ought to specifically delineate who is permitted to access corporate content and the way that information is used.

 Remember that hackers currently heavily target mobile devices like smartphones and tablet PCs.
-Businesses should specify whether or not staff are permitted to access social networking sites from these devices and which apps may be used to do so.
+Businesses should specify whether staff are permitted to access social networking sites from these devices and which apps may be used to do so.

 Once policies are established, it’s going to be necessary to strengthen them with a carefully considered combination of network observance and data protection technologies.
 In some cases, these technologies might already be in place as a part of standard IT security measures.
 If so, they should be configured to incorporate social networking controls.

 With social media, even a fastidiously planned mix of policies and technology might not be effective enough.
 That’s because you can’t stop staff from posting data on social media after they go home at night; individuals can do what they want, in spite of company policy.
 What can you do?
 Implement a rigorous and continuous worker education program on the appropriate use of social media.